The best time to cruise Alaska is between May and September when daytime temperatures are in the mid 60's and the rainfall is under 3.5" per month.

-But this may surprise you…
+This may surprise you...

 The months with the lowest average rainfall are May and June!
+So booking a cruise in May or June will give you the least rainy days on average.

 Enhance your cruise by doing this:

 You can enhance your Alaska cruise experience if you choose the best cruising time based upon what you want from your vacation.
-Each month that you cruise Alaska will have different highlights that you can’t miss.

 The average temperatures throughout the cruising season remain mild and pleasant in the 60s in Southeast Alaska.
 And with these mild and warm temperatures, wildlife flourishes, and the Alaskan landscape is alive with lush green foliage and colorful wildflowers.